t638403/scrollplay/README.md

 #Scrollplay
-A jQuery plugin to replace an image with a playing HTML5 video and back.
-This will happen if a self defined criteria will evaluate to true.
-This criteria defaults to crossing the vertical center of your browser window due to a scroll event.
-So, in short, a video will play if it overlaps the center the page and stops playing if you scroll it out of the center.
+A jQuery plugin for playing a video if it overlaps the center the page and stop it if you scroll it out of the center.

 ## Basic usage